 Tracker Retrieve – Battery Powered

 Although £249 for a ‘one-time use’ sounds a lot, let’s be honest, how often are you expecting to get your bike stolen?
-So this tracker could offer a great solution for remote or lengthy storage.
+So this tracker could offer an excellent solution for remote or lengthy storage.

-The device offers top-spec UHF tracking technology linked directly to all UK police forces, allowing them to pinpoint recovery on all but the most hidden locations (even containers and basements).
-It also has a self-contained power source that can last up to five years.
+The device offers top-spec UHF tracking technology linked directly to all UK police forces.
+It allows them to pinpoint recovery on all but the most hidden locations (even containers and basements).
+It also has a self-contained power source lasting up to five years.

 - S7 Thatcham with latest tracking technology